csyben/PYRO-NN-Layers/README.rst

     ./configure

-For a detailed description follow the Tensorflow guidlines itself (https://www.tensorflow.org/install/source).
+For a detailed description follow the Tensorflow guidelines itself (https://www.tensorflow.org/install/source).
-In short, choose the python interpreter and the CUDA version which is used to create the package.
+In short, choose the python interpreter and the CUDA version which sould be used to create the package.

 After the confguration the sources can be compiled with